eb1992/CPrec/README.md

 # CPrec Description
 A simple command-line tool that lists C operators based on the provided input.
-The program accepts a list of operator symbols as command-line arguments, sorts them by precedence, and outputs them back along with descriptions, \(P\)recedence and \(A\)ssociativity.
+The program accepts a list of operator symbols as command-line arguments, sorts them by precedence, and outputs them back along with description, \(P\)recedence and \(A\)ssociativity.

 ## Installation (Linux)